SamFelix03/ORCA/README.md

 - A **Scout Marketplace** that turns signal quality into a purchasable product
 - **On-chain enforcement** via vaults, spending rules, and PoAI attribution

-This is not a slide-deck architecture — it runs in this repository: Redis streams move signals, the relayer delivers warp messages, the frontend shows chain-of-thought, and Pieverse **settles** agent payments on Kite testnet.
+Redis streams move signals, the relayer delivers warp messages, the frontend shows chain-of-thought, and Pieverse **settles** agent payments on Kite testnet.

 We use ORCA because we need it.
-With funding for audited mainnet deployment, real protocol adapters, and production ISMs, ORCA can become the coordination layer we want for our own USDC — and for every treasury that refuses to trust a single black-box bot.
+With funding for audited mainnet deployment, real protocol adapters, and production ISMs, ORCA can become the coordination layer we want for our own USDC/USDT — and for every treasury that refuses to trust a single black-box bot.

-**Thank you for reading.
-Dive into [`docs/DEV_MODE_SETUP.md`](docs/DEV_MODE_SETUP.md), run a Scout cycle, and watch a rebalance get settled on Kite.**